shreytailor/parallel-scheduler/wiki/work_logs_individual/Oscar.md

 Implemented a method for generating a DOT file from a schedule.

 ### 28 July
-Implemented a method to read DOT files into a graph.
+Implemented a method to read DOT files into a graph through the use of a digraph-parser library (https://github.com/paypal/digraph-parser).

 Implemented a brute force algorithm (breadth first search).

 ### 27 July